mesur-io/post-quantum-signatures/README.md

 ## Setup

 Command line usage requires that you have the necessary software installed.
-For detailed instructions, please see [the instructions](https://github.com/martinthomson/i-d-template/blob/main/doc/SETUP.md) or follow the quick-start instructions below.
+Please review [the detailed instructions](https://github.com/martinthomson/i-d-template/blob/main/doc/SETUP.md) or follow the quick-start instructions below.

 The `Makefile` in this repository can be used to produce the following formatted `.txt` and `.html` versions of this draft for local review during development.